Nebukam/PCGExtendedToolkit/_sources/doc-filter-ecosystem/index.md

 ---
 ## Optimizing

+> The biggest overhead of filtering is fetching attribute values : testing a lot of different attributes if much more expensive that a lot of different tests on the same attributes, as PCGEx caches attribute values before testing!
+{: .infos-hl }

 All filters come with a `Priority` property: that property is used internally to order filters **in ascending order**.
 The default filtering behavior is to exit the test loop as soon as possible, whether it has an `OR` or `AND` behavior. **Because of that, you should always order the tests that are the most likely to fail first**.